knpuniversity/javascript/knpu/ep3b-webpack-encore/copy-plugin.md

 # Handling Images with the CopyPlugin

-Hey!
 Bonus!
 A *really* cool side-effect of using Webpack is that *none* of these files in the `assets/` directory need to be public anymore!
-I mean they *live* in the public directory currently... but the user *never* needs to access these file
+I mean they *live* in the public directory currently... but the user *never* needs to access them
-directly: Webpack is processing *all* of them: and moving them into `build/`.
+directly: Webpack processes and moves them into `build/`.

 To celebrate, let's move `assets/` *out* of the `public/` directory and into the *root* of our project.
-We don't *need* to do this... but if something doesn't need to be publicly accessible, why make it publicly accessible?
+We don't *need* to do this... but if something doesn't need to be publicly accessible, why make it public?

-And this change breaks almost *nothing*.
+This change breaks almost *nothing*.
 The *only* things we need to update are the paths in `webpack.config.js`.

 After making that change, restart Encore!